Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Methods

 Here we introduce the definition of each perfusion map briefly.
 CBV is a measure of blood volume in a brain tissue region and is typically measured in mL of blood per 100g of brain tissue \cite{khandelwal_ct_2008}.
 CBF is a measure of the rate at which blood travels through the brain tissue and is typically measured in units of mL of blood per 100g of tissue per minute \cite{kingma_adam_2017}.
 MTT is a measure of the mean bolus transit time through a volume of brain tissue from the arterial input to the venous output and is typically measured in seconds \cite{khandelwal_ct_2008}.
 TTP is a measure of the time required for a given tissue volume to reach maximal enhancement and is typically measured in seconds \cite{khandelwal_ct_2008,lin_perfusion_2013}.
 CTP imaging is valuable in assessing diseases characterized by altered brain perfusion activity, including ischemic stroke.
 The core infarct of ischemic stroke is characterized by increased MTT and TTP and decreased CBF and CBV \cite{lin_perfusion_2013}.
 The penumbra of ischemic stroke is characterized by increased MTT and TTP with sufficient CBF and CBV. \cite{lin_perfusion_2013}.
 A bounding box was applied to the brain region in both the synthesized and real perfusion imaging to ensure that results would not be skewed by the background space surrounding the brain tissue in each image.

 A novel GAN architecture is proposed for the task of NCCT to CTP translation.
 MAGIC is based on the traditional pix2pix architecture with novel multitask architecture and physiology-informed loss functions as an image-to-image translation network \cite{isola_image--image_2018}.
-In contrast to traditional image translation networks, MAGIC enables greater performance in this task due to 1) simultaneous generation of multiple CTP maps, 2) shared encoding layers between perfusion maps to improve performance and reduce training costs, 3) physiology-informed loss terms that leverage MAGIC’s multitask architecture, 4) real-time generation of perfusion maps without contrast agent injection, 5) high spatial resolution in the axial direction and 3D models, 6) generalizability to any additional perfusion maps, and 7) a novel Physician-In-The-Loop (PILO) module, which is a tunable convolution layer to provide a physician-computer interface to allow physicians adjust the contribution of perfusion and anatomical information in the synthesized CTP maps to facilitate clinical decision making.
+In contrast to traditional image translation networks, MAGIC enables greater performance in this task due to 1) simultaneous generation of multiple CTP maps, 2) shared encoding layers across all perfusion maps, allowing the generator to extract common anatomical features and reduce the number of trainable parameters, 3) physiology-informed loss terms that leverage MAGIC’s multitask architecture, 4) real-time generation of perfusion maps without contrast agent injection, 5) high spatial resolution in the axial direction and 3D models, 6) generalizability to any additional perfusion maps, and 7) a novel Physician-In-The-Loop (PILO) module, which is a tunable convolution layer to provide a physician-computer interface to allow physicians adjust the contribution of perfusion and anatomical information in the synthesized CTP maps to facilitate clinical decision making.
 The overview of the proposed method is presented in Fig. \ref{fig:overview}.